-The title story of the collection tells us about Roma, living in Seattle with her husband Adam and their toddler son Akash.
+The title story of the collection tells us about Ruma, living in Seattle with her husband Adam and their toddler son Akash.
 She hasn’t joined her work after her mother’s sudden demise and is expecting her second child.
-Roma’s father is a consummate immigrant, naturalized to the extent that he could be easily mistaken for an American in his old age with his gray hair and fair skin.
+Ruma’s father is a consummate immigrant, naturalized to the extent that he could be easily mistaken for an American in his old age with his gray hair and fair skin.
 He conforms to the intense individualism manifest in the American culture.
 He lives alone and makes his own meal, loves to hop around the world, living off a suitcase.
-He has developed interest in Mrs Bagchi, a widower and a naturalized immigrant like him.
-Their paths had crossed on one of the packaged tours and they have been planning their future tours in tandem since then.
-Roma’s father is an epitome of the free spirit who sends over picture post-cards to her periodically.
+He has developed interest in Mrs Bagchi, a widow who frequents packaged tours, and is an Americanised immigrant like him.
+Ruma’s father is an epitome of the free spirit who sends over picture post-cards to her periodically.
+But there is a certain disconnect between him and Ruma, which is a direct offshoot of the resettlement process.
 “Occasionally there was a sentence of the weather.
 But there was a never a sense of her father’s presence in those places.”

 Ruma has not been able to get over her mother’s instincts who had refused to shun her Indian identity.
 Although she has chosen to marry an American, much to the mortification of her mother, there are unmistakeable streaks of the orient in her.
 She feels guilty for not taking due care of his father as an Indian daughter would and is constantly worried about him.
 She yearns to be with him if only to invoke the old times when her mother was still alive.
 However, when her father pays her a visit she fears that he may decide to stay with them, not sure how Adam will receive it in the long run and what impact it will have on the family she has so carefully nurtured.